gutschilla/plug-session-memcached/README.md

 While it's so great and simple to store session data in the cookie itself, it has some downsides:

-Data should be tamper-proof as they will be signed by your secret but one can still see hwat data is in the cookie and even it was encrypted on can easiliy see that there actually *is* session data as the cookie grows.
+Even when the cookie is encrypted and signed, there is still some information about the size of information stored in it.

 Apart from changing your session key there's no easy way to invalidate a certain session cookie.
-For example: A user logs in and you assign the value "user",
+For example: A user logs in and you assign the value "user_id",
-<user_id> or soething like taht to you session data.
-Someone (possibly evil)
+<user_id> to your session data.
+Someone could record that cookie.

-could record that cookie.
-When user logs out you might remive the user value from the session.
-But if someone re-uses the old cookie (because he/she stole it), your app might still think that user is logged in.
+When the user logs out all that happens is that the cookie now says user_id: nil.

+When you (or some evil guy who recorded that cookie) manually set the cookie data to the previous encrypted string => you're logged in again because the server which IMHO should be the single point of truth has no records of who's logged in or not.

-Of course, you could save login status in a database ... but I think one shouldn't
+Of course, you could save login status in a database ... but I think one shouldn't.

 ### ETS

-Plug.Session.MEMCACHED.ETS solves the problem of cookies by only storing a sesseion id in the cookie.
+Plug.Session.MEMCACHED.ETS solves the problem of cookies by only storing a session id in the cookie.
 But here goes the problem: If you application crashed or you need to restart it, all session data is gone.
+Maybe this is a relict of my old stateless HTTP thinking.

 ### DETS